KarmaPanda/project05/readme.md

 - [ ] Fix z-page header/footer colored bar
 - [x] Update hover on z-page to not be red
 - [ ] Write out our reasons for choosing the CSS we did
+- [ ] fix mobile design on the links on the studentlist (if time permits)
 - [x] Add back the logo on the pages, find a good one